For Patients and Families

 January 6, 2025

-Our Stanford ILD Support Group meeting on Monday 1/6/2025 from 11:30am-1:00pm and was virtual on ZOOM.
+Our Stanford ILD Support Group met on Monday 1/6/2025 from 11:30am-1:00pm and was virtual on ZOOM.
 We started the New Year with an Open Session with Kate Yablonsky LCSW leading a discussion on "life's hacks" to live well in the coming years.
+All of the participants contributed what they thought were their tips/ hacks for living well with ILD.

 Stanford ILD Monthly Support Group - Now on Zoom!